ambrosus/ambrosus-bridge/README.md

 ![uml](./docs/output/flow.png)

-### frontend
+### Frontend

-1. юзер заходит на фронт
+1. The user goes to the frontend
-2. фронт берет список всех токенов, их иконки и т.д.
+2. The front-end takes a list of all tokens, their icons, etc.
 (avax берет отсюда https://raw.githubusercontent.com/ava-labs/avalanche-bridge-resources/main/token_list.json)
-3. фронт делает запросы на смарт контракты бриджей, проверяя что токен по адресу существует и не выключен
+3. The front-end makes queries to bridge smart contracts, checking that the token at the address exists and is not disabled
-4. юзер вызывает `withdraw(tokenAddress, toAddress, amount, {value: fee})` у контракта бриджа в сети, из которой он хочет вывести деньги
+4. the user calls `withdraw(tokenAddress, toAddress, amount, {value: fee})` the bridge contract in the network from which he wants to withdraw money

-### bridge withdraw
+### Bridge withdraw

 `withdraw(address tokenAmbAddress, address toAddress, uint amount)`

 1. `require(msg.value == fee)`

-2. информация о выводе добавляется в очередь `Transfer[] withdraw_queue`
+2. the output information is added to the queue `Transfer[] withdraw_queue`
     ```
     struct Transfer {
         address tokenAddress;